Business Analytics

 Go beyond sabermetrics and fantasy football.
 As the role data plays in athletes becomes more prominent, statisticians become even more integral to a team’s roster.
 In this course, you dive deep into the quantitative principles, including probability, optimization, ranking, validation, and risk/reward judgments, that affect athletes, owners, trainers, administrators, and even fans.
 You use software packages to simulate real-world situations.
 This is one of the specialized courses that makes the Babson degree with a business analytics concentration one of the best degrees for a business analyst.

-Explore the course catalog for more courses
+Explore more business analytics courses

 You Will Learn From the Best